 - Repeat this process with the spotty paper on the top of the egg.
 Allow to dry.

 - Using a piece of green embroidery thread about 30cm long, thread on 5 rose beads, using the picture as a guide.
 Pop a blob of strong gem glue on the back of each and place on the egg.
 Allow to dry thoroughly.

 - Wrap the embroidery thread from the front of the egg to the back, and fix with a bow.
-Cut a small circle of leather (or felt), and a length of ribbon to hang the egg/ attach it to the card.
-Fold the ribbon in half - fix the folded end to the top centre of the back of the egg using the gem glue, topping with the circle of leather/ felt.
+Cut a small circle of felt, and a length of ribbon to hang the egg/ attach it to the card.
+Fold the ribbon in half – fix the folded end to the top centre of the back of the egg using the gem glue, topping with the circle of felt.
 Allow to dry.

 - Punch two holes about 5mm apart in the top centre of your card blank.
 Thread one side of the ribbon through one hole towards the back and back out to the front of the card.
 Tie a bow to fix in place.

 When applying the deco paper, use a firm brush to flatten out the paper for a nice smooth finish.